sughanem/SocialApp/README.md

-# [SocialApp] (#socialappnet.herokuapp.com)
+# SocialApp

- Social networking app in which a user can create an account, log in, write a post and share it with his friends.
+ ### Social networking app in which a user can create an account, log in, write a post and share it with his friends:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Table of Contents